 Collagen nutrition for healing diastasis recti – animal or vegetarian?

 The answer is that humans can, it’s just not as efficient.
-If you’re a new mom, who is vegetarian or vegan, and you’re recovering well, feeling great, and eating a healthy plant-based diet that’s high in protein from nuts, seeds, beans, and sprouted grains, I don’t recommend that you change anything.
+If you’re a new mom, who is vegetarian or vegan, eating a healthy plant-based diet that’s high in protein from nuts, seeds, beans, and sprouted grains, I don’t recommend that you change anything.